espressif/idf-eclipse-plugin/README.md

 <a name="InstallTools"></a>
 # Installing ESP-IDF

-To install ESP-IDF directly from the Eclipse
+To install ESP-IDF directly from the Eclipse:

-1. Go to `Espressif` > `Download and Configure ESP-IDF`
+1. Go to `Espressif` > `Download and Configure ESP-IDF`.
-1. From the `Download ESP-IDF` section, choose ESP-IDF version and directory to download
+1. From the `Download ESP-IDF` section, choose ESP-IDF version and directory to download.
-1. Click on `Finish`
+1. Click on `Finish`.

-To configure an existing ESP-IDF
+To configure an existing ESP-IDF:

-1. Go to `Espressif` > `Download and Configure ESP-IDF`
+1. Go to `Espressif` > `Download and Configure ESP-IDF`.
-1. Check `Use an existing ESP-IDF directory from the file system`
+1. Check `Use an existing ESP-IDF directory from the file system`.
-1. Choose an existing ESP-IDF directory from the file system
+1. Choose an existing ESP-IDF directory from the file system.
-1. Click on `Finish`
+1. Click on `Finish`.

-This will download a specified esp-idf version and configures `IDF_PATH` in the Eclipse CDT build environment variables.
+This will download a specified ESP-IDF version and configure `IDF_PATH` in the Eclipse CDT build environment variables.

 ![](docs/images/espidf_download.png)

 # Installing ESP-IDF Tools

 ESP-IDF requires some prerequisite tools to be installed so you can build firmware for the ESP32.
 The prerequisite tools include Python, Git, cross-compilers, menuconfig tool, CMake and Ninja build tools.

 For this getting started guide, follow the instructions below.

-1. Navigate to `Espressif` > `ESP-IDF Tools Manager` > `Install Tools`
+1. Navigate to `Espressif` > `ESP-IDF Tools Manager` > `Install Tools`.
-1. Provide the `ESP-IDF Directory` path
+1. Provide the `ESP-IDF Directory` path.
 1. Provide `Git` and `Python` executable locations if they are not auto-detected.
 1. Click on `Install Tools` to proceed with the installation process.
 Check the Console for the installation details.
-1. Installation might take a while if you're doing it for the first time since it has to download and install xtensa-esp32-elf, esp32ulp-elf, cmake, openocd-esp32 and ninja tools.
+1. Installation might take a while if you're doing it for the first time since it has to download and install `xtensa-esp32-elf`, `esp32ulp-elf`, Cmake, `openocd-esp32` and Ninja tools.

-> **Note:** Make sure you run this step even if you've already installed the required tools, since it sets the `IDF_PATH`, `PATH`, `OPENOCD_SCRIPTS` and `IDF_PYTHON_ENV_PATH` to the Eclipse CDT build environment based on the idf_tools.py export command.
+> **Note:** Make sure you run this step even if you've already installed the required tools, since it sets the `IDF_PATH`, `PATH`, `OPENOCD_SCRIPTS` and `IDF_PYTHON_ENV_PATH` to the Eclipse CDT build environment based on the `idf_tools.py export` command.

 ![](docs/images/install_tools.png)